 How to use Masonry in pockets

-Posted by user on Tuesday, September 3rd, 2024 - 7:24am
+Posted by Pockets Dev Team on Tuesday, September 3rd, 2024 - 7:24am

 Masonry layouts are a popular way to display content in a compact, responsive grid.
 Whether you're building a portfolio, product gallery, or dynamic content wall, the Pinterest-style "masonry" layout offers a great way to make the most of vertical space without rigid rows.
 Today, I’ll show you how to build a fully dynamic masonry layout powered by Pockets VUE's masonry directive and a little PHP to generate the content.